 I also made a trip to Eqi Glacier, known for its calving.
 I was able to sit in front of the glacier for an hour and write about it as it dropped—-as if in slow motion—-into the fjord and then thundered.

 I’ve also spent extended time in East Greenland on the Sermilik Fjord, which follows the Greenland Ice Sheet.
-A two-week backpack I did along the Fjord is the basis for my current book-in-progress, Polar Bear Watch.
+A two-week backpack I did along the Fjord and a weeklong dogsled trip is the basis for my current book-in-progress, Polar Bear Watch.

 In August, 2017, I joined friends and family for a week in Canada hiking Newfoundland’s East Coast Trail.
 The glacial ice that flows from the Arctic along this coast in spring and early summer was gone by the time I was there, but I fell in love with Newfoundland and hope to return to write about it.

-The international territory of Svalbard, which I visited in October 2017 as part of the Arctic Circle Residency, is the subject of two essays, one about an glass artist I met while there, and the other about the Global Seed Vault.
+The international territory of Svalbard, which I visited in October 2017 as part of the Arctic Circle Residency and in January 2019 during the polar night, is the subject of a chapbook (in progress).
+Two of the essays have been published, one about a glass artist I met while there (Arctic Chronicles), and the other about the whaling station at Amsterdamøya (Slime Redemption).